 In any group of people it’s likely that some individuals might suffer from an allergy to eggs, wheat protein (gluten), certain seeds or nuts, shellfish, dairy or soy.
 Symptoms of a food allergy may include breathing difficulties, dizziness, hives / rashes, or swelling of the throat or tongue.
 It is particularly important that ministers and assistants involved in children’s and youth groups know what to do if an allergic reaction occurs (see more about dealing with allergic reactions here).
 The risk of allergic reactions also makes it very important that ingredient lists are included with donated foods.

 Finally, before running any type of food stall where funds are raised you may need to notify your local council.
 More information regarding food fundraisers including listings of low- and high-risk foods and food activities can be found at the Department of Health website (please note this is a Victorian site and it may be necessary to refer to your own State Health Department for information).

-Written by Tess OliverTags: food safety, health & safety
+Written by Tess OliverTags: church event safety, food safety, health & safety